freerange-hub/cosmos-sdk/CONTRIBUTING.md

 # Contributing

-Thank you for considering making contributions to Cosmos-SDK and related repositories!
+**Thank you for considering making contributions to FreeRange-SDK fork of Cosmos-SDK and related repositories!
+This document still needs to be updated to reflect the FreeRange fork**

 Contributing to this repo can mean many things such as participated in discussion or proposing code changes.
 To ensure a smooth workflow for all